tinatrinh1012/SocialMedia/README.md

 It's ideal to access and use this app in Chrome since other browsers may have certain security settings that are not accounted for in this app.

-You can sign up with a username and password, or quickly check it out with this credential:
+You can sign up with a username and password, or quickly check it out with these 2 credentials:
-- username: alice
+- username: alice & password: letmein
-- password: letmein
+- username: bob & password: letmein